 Your resume gives a clear picture of you as a person to prospective employers.
 A well-written resume can help you create a good impression during interviews.
-The hobbies that you have, help in giving a clear picture about your likes and dislikes to the interviewer.
+The hobbies that you have, help in giving a clear picture of your likes and dislikes to the interviewer.
 It also helps them relate your hobbies to the skills associated with the profile they have an opening in.

 Though you may have multiple hobbies, yet your choice of a career will help you decide what hobbies to mention in resume.
-Therefore, you need to be very specific about your major hobbies that you mention in your resume.
+Therefore, you need to be very specific about the major hobbies that you mention in your resume.